Photo: Kristi BlokhinM/Shutterstock

 You’ll be able to walk to a Springdale shuttle stop from every parking lot.
 That shuttle will take you to the Zion Village, where you’ll cross the pedestrian entrance and walk to the visitor center to catch the park shuttle.
 Note that the Springdale line doesn’t start running until 8 AM, unlike the Zion Canyon shuttle, which starts at 7 AM.

-You do not need a reservation or ticket to ride the shuttle in 2022 – it’s completely free.
+You do not need a reservation or ticket to ride the park shuttle — it’s completely free.
+You will, however, need to pay the standard Zion National Park entrance fee to enter the park itself.

 Where do you pay to enter the park?